openrails/openrails/Source/Documentation/Manual/driving.rst

 Using the mouse, you can force the signal to Stop, Approach or Proceed.
 Later you can return it to System Controlled mode.

+For signals using the TrainHasCallOn functions as described :ref:`here <operation-callon-functions>`, an additional option labeled ``Enable CallOn`` will appear in the pop-up menu.
+The use of this function allows a train to enter into an occupied platform if the dispatcher allows so.

 By left- or right-clicking on a switch, a small pop-up menu with the two selections ``Main route`` and ``Side route`` appears.
 By clicking on them you can throw the switch, provided the OR AI dispatcher allows it.